hpcc-systems/HPCC-Platform/helm/examples/tracing/README.md

 - disabled - (default: false) disables tracking and reporting of internal traces and spans
 - alwaysCreateGlobalIds - If true, assign newly created global ID to any requests that do not supply one.
 - optAlwaysCreateTraceIds - If true components generate trace/span ids if none are provided by the remote caller.
-- createDefaultLogExporter - If true, creates a trace exporter outputting to the log using the default options
+- enableDefaultLogExporter - If true, creates a trace exporter outputting to the log using the default options
 - exporters: - Defines a list of exporters in charge of forwarding span data to target back-end
   - type - "OTLP-HTTP" | "OTLP-GRPC" | "OS" | "JLOG"
     - "JLOG"